NorthPhoenix/Personal-Website/README.md

 # Website Portfolio

+This is my first attempt at creating a personal website.
 I've decided to create a personal website to learn new web development skills and showcase my existing skills to potential employers.
-It is my passion project, and I went into it with some backend and zero frontend experience.
+I went into it with some backend and zero frontend experience.

 ## Tech Stack